apache/nuttx/configs/lm3s6965-ek/README.txt

 	  used during interrupt handling.

 	CONFIG_ARCH_STACKDUMP - Do stack dumps after assertions

-	CONFIG_ARCH_BOOTLOADER - Configure to use the MicroMint Eagle-100
-	   Ethernet bootloader.

 	CONFIG_ARCH_LEDS -  Use LEDs to show state.
 Unique to board architecture.